Self-Catered Private Retreat

 Rules for Retreat

-While on programmes at the Ashram, we would endeavour to follow at least the first five of the Eight Limbs of Yoga as expounded by Patanjali.
+While on retreat at the Ashram, we would endeavour to follow at least the first five of the Eight Limbs of Yoga as expounded by Patanjali.

 These 5 limbs are as follows: